Discrete Envy-free Division of Necklaces and Maps: Non-Monolithic Preferences

-While the mathematical result for the monolithic case is pleasant, the condition is fairly limiting; after all, it is usually the case that players bicker over things that more than one player wants!
-In this section, we explore what can be done in the case of \emph{general preferences}, where any of the valuation functions $v_P(b)$ can be positive for any bead $b$.
+Marenco and Tetzlaff \cite{marenco2011} showed that we can achieve an envy-free division of the necklace in the case where each bead is valued by only one player.
+We say players have \emph{monolithic preferences} in this case, and we can label beads by the identities of the players who value them.
+See Figure \ref{beadscut} for an example.

-Unfortunately, as we showed in Section~\ref{sec:introduction}, we cannot guarantee an envy-free division in all cases.
-Frequently players will bicker over a particular bead that cannot be further subdivided, such as in our $1$-bead counterexample earlier, or in the slightly more complex example in Figure~\ref{fig:multiple-prefs}.
+\begin{thm} (Marenco--Tetzlaff) If $n$ players with monolithic preferences are to divide a necklace of beads, then there exists an envy-free division of the necklace using only $(n-1)$ cuts. \end{thm}

-However, just because we cannot do envy-free does not mean we cannot come close.
-It makes sense to, as in \cite{su1999}, call a division \emph{$\epsilon$-envy-free} if for each player, the other pieces are worth no more than $\epsilon$ plus the piece assigned to him/her.
-As a special case, a division is $0$-envy-free if and only if it is envy-free.
-In this case, we achieve the following result by using the continuous case as a tool, for \textbf{any} necklance:
+We wish to study the case where each bead may be valued by more than one player.
+After all, the problem of fair division is most interesting when players bicker over items that are mutually desired.
+Thus, unless otherwise stated, we assume valuation functions $v_P(b)$ can be positive for any player $P$ and for any bead $b$.
+We've already seen an example in Section~\ref{sec:introduction} that we cannot guarantee an envy-free division in all cases.
+A less trivial example is given in Figure~\ref{fig:multiple-prefs}.

-\begin{thm} Suppose we have general preferences.
-For a necklace of beads $N$ where the value of each bead is at most $s$ to every player, there always exists an $\epsilon$-envy-free division of $N$ among $n$ players using only $(n-1)$ cuts, where $\epsilon < 2s$.
-In particular, there is always an $(2s)$-envy-free division. \end{thm}
+However, just because we cannot guarantee an envy-free division does not mean we cannot come close.
+As in \cite{su1999}, call a division \emph{$\epsilon$-envy-free} if for each player, the other strings are worth no more than $\epsilon$ plus the value of the string assigned to them.
+Note that a division is $0$-envy-free if and only if it is envy-free.
+We achieve the following result:

-\begin{proof} Represent our necklace $N$ of $k$ beads by a continuous cake $N_C$ of length $k$, placed along the $x$-axis so that the leftmost point of the cake is at $x = 0$ and the rightmost point is at $x = k$.
-For each bead, make a length-$1$ cake where the value for each player who cares about the bead is uniform.
-For example, if we cut at $1/3$ from the left edge of the length-$1$ cake corresponding to bead $B$, then player $P$ values the left piece $v_P(B)/3$ and right piece $2v_P(B)/3$, where $v_P(B)$ is the valuation of player $P$ of bead $B$.
-There exists an envy-free division of $N_C$ with $(n-1)$ cuts by Theorem~\ref{thm:continuous existence}; call it $D$.
+\begin{thm} For a necklace of beads, where the value of each bead is at most $s$ to every player, there always exists an $\epsilon$-envy-free division of the necklace among $n$ players using only $(n-1)$ cuts with $\epsilon < 2s$.
+In particular, there is always a $(2s)$-envy-free division. \end{thm}